Woman Refuses To Give A Dog She Found Six Years Ago To His Previous Owner

 Encouraging the woman to seek support from her network can help her process her emotions more effectively and explore her options regarding the dog's future.
 Additionally, connecting with others who have faced similar situations can provide valuable insights and emotional reassurance, reducing feelings of isolation.

-So, people, what would you do in this case?
-What strikes us the most is the previous owner’s insistence on how much he paid for the dog.
+What stands out most is the previous owner's focus on how much he paid for the dog.